 The founder of MundoNovus, Martin Gordon, was invited to speak to the Government Internal Audit Agency on using play to encourage innovation at an event held in Manchester in 2019.
 Presenting on the topic of Divergent Thinking Martin provided a workshop feel to his presentation to encompass the experiential elements of using play at work.

-The topic of divergent thinking can be wide ranging but to really encourage diverse thinking then novel experiences are what is required.
-The success of divergent thinking is wholly dependent on breaking out of our usual thought patterns and to look at the subkect of our thinking in different ways.
+The topic of divergent thinking can be wide ranging.
+To really encourage diverse thinking then novel experiences are what is required.
+The success of divergent thinking is wholly dependent on breaking out of our usual thought patterns and to look at the subject of our thinking in different ways.
 That way we can use those experiential activities to aid us in thinking more divergently.

 After introducing MundoNovus and the topic we used exercises to illustrate some points surrounding the use of, and need for, divergent thinking.